cchowgule/esa/methods.md

 pas['buffer'] = pas['buffer'].difference(pas['pa'])
 ```

 The buffers constructed above do not take into account the fact that most of the PAs are contiguous and along Goa's eastern border.
 The buffers overlap each other, other PAs or fall outside the state.
-They need to be clipped account for these inconsistencies.
+They need to be clipped to account for these inconsistencies.

 The state's boundaries are taken from [the SHRUG](https://www.devdatalab.org/shrug) and preprocessed to include only the polygon representing Goa and have been reprojected into [EPSG:7779](https://spatialreference.org/ref/epsg/7779/).